goraidebjyoti/ClinicalTrialEligibiltyChecker/readme.md

 - Extracts structured trial attributes (age, gender, conditions, criteria).
 - Produces a relevance score with optional deterministic reasoning.

+## Model Checkpoints

+Trained model checkpoint files are not included in this repository due to size constraints.

+The inference server expects the required `.pt` files to be present under:

+ClinicalTrialEligibilityChecker_Server/models/

+Instructions and download links for the official model checkpoints are provided in:

+ClinicalTrialEligibilityChecker_Server/models/README.txt

 ## Batch Evaluation

 The system supports batch evaluation where: